 Yes, you can drink water straight from the tap in Costa Rica.
 The country is one of three in Latin America that has been given a stamp of approval from the Centers for Disease Control and Prevention.

 However, if you’re hiking in remote regions, exploring Costa Rica’s beaches, or visiting rural/underdeveloped parts of the country, you should bring bottled water instead.

 Zika is a virus spread by mosquitoes and is a specific concern for pregnant women.
 If you are pregnant or planning to start a family, talk to a doctor about the risks of Zika before traveling to Costa Rica.

 In addition to Zika, diseases—like malaria—are spread in Costa Rica via bug bites.
 Malaria is rare in Costa Rica, but coming prepared with bug spray can’t hurt.

 When it comes to traveling to Latin America, Costa Rica is one of the safest destinations.
-By staying aware of your surroundings, keeping track of your belongings, leaving valuables at home, and checking weather alerts, (so essentially all the things you’d do in the US to stay safe), you can increase your safety and focus on living the pura vida in Costa Rica.
+By staying aware of your surroundings, keeping track of your belongings, leaving valuables at home, getting vaccinated, and checking weather alerts, (so essentially all the things you’d do in the US to stay safe), you can increase your safety and focus on living the pura vida in Costa Rica.